vicradon/30daysofnode/README.md

-# Day 4: Typescript with Socket.io
+# Day 5: Typescript with Socket.io with tests

+PS: This API would be used from day 4 to day 10.

-An API with messaging features built using TypeScript and Express
+An API with messaging features built using TypeScript and Express.
+We can send messages to individuals and groups.
+DB is a MySQL DB

 ## Features